December Market Summary - December 1, 2023

 - The S&P 500 Index gained +9.1% in November, slightly underperforming the Russell 2000 Index’s +9.2% return.
 Ten of the eleven S&P 500 sectors traded higher, with only Energy trading lower as the price of oil declined -6.2%.

 - Corporate investment-grade bonds produced a +7.5% total return as yields declined, outperforming corporate high-yield bonds’ +4.9% total return.

-- International stocks outperformed for a third consecutive month as the U.S. dollar weakened.
-The MSCI EAFE Index of developed market stocks returned +9.0%, in line with the MSCI Emerging Market Index’s +9.1% return.
+- International stocks underperformed U.S. stocks for a second consecutive month.
+The MSCI EAFE Index of developed market stocks gained +8.2% and outperformed the MSCI Emerging Market Index’s +7.8% return.

 Sign up for our latest market updates.